luvit/luvit.io/articles/iot-relay.md

   client.print(data);
   delay(1000);
   client.stop();
-  Spark.sleep(SLEEP_MODE_DEEP, 30);
+  Spark.sleep(SLEEP_MODE_DEEP, 300);
 }
 ```

 ## Relay Process

 The monitoring agent works by polling the system on a schedule, not by listening for events to get pushed to it form the system.
 This is obviously not a good match for the sensors that need to fire and forget their data to save their precious battery life.

-We will create an in-between process in luvit that listens for data from the field and reports it to the agent on demand (listening two ways).
+We will create an in-between process using luvit that listens for data from the field and reports it to the agent on demand (listening two ways).

 First we need to create a TCP server that listens for sensor reports from the field.
 It will buffer this data in memory and wait for the agent to ask for it.